OxygenCobalt/Auxio/info/FAQ.md

 MP4, MP3, MKA, OGG, WAV, MPEG, AAC on all versions of Android.
 Auxio also supports FLAC on all versions of Android through the use of the ExoPlayer FLAC extension.

+#### Why doesn't Auxio have a built-in equalizer or tag editor?

+Auxio tends to abide by a unix-esque philosophy where programs should try to stay in one category of tasks and do those tasks well.

+- For equalization, Android already supports external equalizers like Wavelet, which tend to work on most modern devices that don't have broken OEM software.
+This is generally preferred compared to implementing my own equalizer.
+- For tag editing, external programs like kid3, picard, or ex falso fill this role.

 #### Auxio doesn't load my music correctly!
 This depends on the context:
 1. If "Ignore MediaStore Tags" is enabled, please create a bug report.